 Areas of Study

-The Department of Sociology has five core areas of graduate teaching and faculty expertise.
+The Department of Sociology has four core areas of graduate teaching and faculty expertise.

 Gender and Feminist Studies